SDG Media Zone

-The United Nations in collaboration with the UN Foundation and Pvblic Foundation, organizes SDG Media Zones at high-level events to engage people all over the world in the important conversations happening around the SDGs.
+The United Nations, in collaboration with the UN Foundation and Pvblic Foundation, organizes the SDG Media Zones at high-level events to engage people all over the world in the important conversations happening around the SDGs.

 The #SDGLive format of interviews, panel discussions and other digital content, seeks to create, connect, and highlight the initiatives that the global community are working on to achieve the Sustainable Development Goals.
 Bringing together well-known personalities and Member States as well as content creators, influencers and media partners, the SDG Media Zone provides a dynamic space to strengthen the commitment of the international community in support of the 2030 Agenda.